-One the most important piece of advice we can offer is to stop wasting the heat that you’re paying
+One of the most important pieces of advice we can offer is to stop wasting the heat that you’re paying for.

 Draught-proofing, investing in heavy curtains and closing them at dusk can all avoid the heat loss that will cause your heaters to work overtime and will allow you to keep heat in your home longer.

 German electric heating systems are ideal for people not connected to gas mains and would like to upgrade from old electric storage heaters or oil heating systems.